wengzp1/ScaleUpDehazing/README.md

 ```sh
 python trainct.py --model scaleupdehazing --dataset NID --exp nid
 ```
-Then you have obtained an initial pre-trained model.
-We will continue to perform self-supervised training on the obtained model.

 ```sh
 python trainssl.py --model scaleupdehazing --dataset NID --exp nid
 ```